Learn more about ActiveChristianity, or explore our theme pages for more

 But when our human reasoning is confronted with a high, thick, impenetrable wall of difficulties and the future looks gloomy and dark, then faith finds a way, and the light shines through.
 That's when it is significant to believe in hope!

 It is too much for people when things go against them.
 They become disappointed, discouraged, and worn out.
 They think and speak in this spirit and are a burden to themselves and their fellow men.

-As long as faith has not gained a firm footing in our life, we are thrown back and forth by our deceptive feelings because of unrest and anxiety.
+As long as faith has not gained a firm footing in our life, we are thrown back and forth by our deceptive feelings because of unrest and anxiety, and it's difficult for us to believe in hope.
 Sometimes things look bright, then suddenly everything looks dark again.
-However, if we become discouraged and despondent, Satan has won the battle, “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
+However, if we become discouraged and despondent, Satan has won the, “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
 2 Timothy 1:7.
 “A merry heart does good, like medicine, but a broken spirit dries the bones.”
 Proverbs 17:22.

 Laziness and indifference are foreign to faith.
 We are to fight in faith against everything that wants to hinder us from attaining to the hope we look forward to with joy.
 He answers our prayers according to the need and longing in our heart.
 If we believe, we will also see and experience God's glory.

 This article has been translated from Norwegian and was first published with the title “Contrary to hope, in hope” in the periodical Skjulte Skatter (Hidden Treasures) in September 1965